mcolour/cppy/README.md

 | zip() | Returns a vector of tuples, where the first element in each passed container is paired together, same goes for the second element and so on. | Implemented |

 ## Uninstallation
 Delete the files that were extracted by either CMake or by you.
-If you've installed the library system-wide, then delete the files located in /usr/local/include/cppy/ and /usr/local/include/cppy.h
+If you've installed the library system-wide, then delete the files located in
+Linux:
+`/usr/local/include/cppy/` and `/usr/local/include/cppy.h`
+Windows:
+`C:/Program Files (x86)/cppy/`
 ## Other